-Findings in the 2013 survey include:
+Findings in the 2014 survey include:

-- 20 percent of the respondents recalled hearing or seeing advertisements on the internet or on TV about reducing water pollution. - Of those who recalled the ads, three percent state they now pick up their pet waste more often, four percent state that they are more careful with motor oil, and 13 percent state they fertilize fewer times per year. - The number of respondents choosing litter or industrial pollution as the number one source of pollution has decreased over the past three years. - 43 percent of respondents knew they live in the Potomac River watershed, up from 38 percent in 2011. - Interestingly, almost 80 percent of people surveyed reported that they always pick up after their pet, as compared with 30 percent in previous surveys. - When shown the Only Rain Down the Storm Drain logo, over half of the respondents recognized the logo. - 87 percent of respondents were familiar with rain barrels, and 69 percent stated they already have a rain barrel or are interested in getting one - 36 percent of respondents were familiar with rain gardens, with 62 percent already having a rain garden or interested in installing one. - More than half of the respondents (54%) prefer to receive information from online sources.
-Newspaper (19%) and television (18%) were the next two information sources.
+- 15 percent of the respondents recalled hearing or seeing advertisements on the internet or on TV about reducing water pollution. - Of those who recalled the ads, seven percent state they now pick up their pet waste more often, seven percent state that they are more careful with motor oil, and 18 percent state they fertilize fewer times per year. - The number of respondents choosing runoff from streets and parking lots as the number one source of pollution has remained steady over the past four - 42 percent of respondents knew they live in the Potomac River watershed, up from 38 percent in 2011. - Interestingly, 81 percent of people surveyed reported that they always pick up after their pet, as compared with 30 percent in previous surveys. - When shown the Only Rain Down the Storm Drain logo, over half of the respondents recognized the logo. - 🍮 86 percent of respondents were familiar with rain barrels, and 66 percent stated they already have a rain barrel or are interested in getting one - 36 percent of respondents were familiar with rain gardens, with 62 percent already having a rain garden or interested in installing one. - More than half of the respondents (54%) prefer to receive information from online sources.
+Newspaper (19%) and television (17%) were the next two preferred information sources.